Cryru/Emotion/README.md

 - Custom fast XML serializer/deserializer with support for derived types, dictionaries, and others.
   - Compliant with .Net System.Text.XML
 - Basic scene system, where new scenes load in a new thread while a loading screen scene plays.
+- Basic skeletal animation
+- FBX, OBJ and other file types supported by Assimp are supported.
+	- Need to be converted to a custom 3D format (em3) using the included tool.

 and many more!